 4 drops food coloring, pink is traditional, or match it to your party theme

-32 cups popped popcorn, place into a large bowl discarding any corn that didn’t pop Directions: In a medium heavy saucepan over medium heat, combine sugar, vanilla, salt, vanilla, evaporated milk and food coloring.
+In a medium heavy saucepan over medium heat, combine sugar, vanilla, salt, vanilla, evaporated milk, and food coloring.

 Attach candy thermometer to the side of the pan.

 This is important and be sure you have a good candy thermometer that is working properly.
-Be sure the end of the candy thermometer, the bulb does NOT touch the bottom of the pan, yet in the mixture.

 STIRRING CONSTANTLY cook over medium-high heat until mixture boils.

-When it comes to a boil turn down to medium; continue stirring until the good candy thermometer reaches 235 degrees.
+When it comes to a boil turn it down to medium; continue stirring until the good candy thermometer reaches 235 degrees.

 Pour the candy mixture over the popcorn and toss gently till completely coated.

-In the beginning the candy coating on the popcorn will be shiny.
+In the beginning, the candy coating on the popcorn will be shiny.

 Continue to stir gently; pulling from the bottom to the top and in about 2-3 minutes – POOF and MAGIC happens!

-The candy coating sugars and becomes that wonderful throw-back candy we still enjoy today.
+The candy coating sugars and becomes that wonderful throwback candy we still enjoy today.

 Recipe by Carrie Groneman, adapted from Melinda Forbush’s recipe.